SciML/DiffEqDocs.jl/docs/src/examples/kepler_problem.md

 analysis_plot2(sol_, H, L)
 ```

-There is a significant fluctuation in the first integrals, when there is no mainfold projection.
+There is a significant fluctuation in the first integrals, when there is no manifold projection.

 ```@example kepler
 function first_integrals_manifold(residual, u, p, t)